cloudmesh-community/hid-sp18-705/project-report/report.md

 extension [@github-bigchaindb-project-jannowitz].
 Support for RBAC is important for library cataloging because library personnel roles are typically divided between professional librarians (catalogers) and paraprofessional technicians.
-Librarians are expected to create "original" descriptions of library resources, whereas paraprofessionals are responsible for copying existing data from a shared database such as OCLC WorldCat.
+Librarians are expected to create _original_ descriptions of library resources, whereas paraprofessionals are responsible for copying existing data from a shared database such as OCLC WorldCat.
 Public blockchain systems do not usually impose write restrictions (allowing